trinodb/trino-admin/README.md

 ### Building the installer

-The two tasks used to build the
--admin installer are `dist` and
+The two tasks used to build the trino-admin installer are `dist` and `dist-offline`.
-`dist-offline`.
 The `dist` task builds an installer that requires internet connectivity during installation.
 The `dist-offline` task builds an installer that does not require internet connectivity during installation.
 Instead the